 What is your current credit limit?

-Check your Amex credit card account details to find out what your current credit limit is.
-If you’re not sure how to find this information, you can do so by logging into your online account management page on AmericanExpress.com, or by checking your paper credit card statement.
+You can find out what your current credit limit is by checking your Amex credit card account details, which can be found by logging into your online account management page or by checking your paper credit card statement.

 How much credit do you want?